-Mr. Gilbert Gnany holds a 'Licence ès Sciences Economiques (Economie Mathématique)', a 'Maîtrise en Econométrie' and a 'DESS en Méthodes Scientifiques de Gestion et Calcul Economique Approfondi' (France).
-He previously worked as Senior Advisor on the World Bank Group's Executive Board where he was responsible for issues relating mainly to the International Finance Corporation and to the private and financial sectors.
-Prior to joining the World Bank, he was the MCB Group Chief Economist and Group Head of Strategy, Research & Development after having been the Economic Advisor to the Minister of Finance in Mauritius.
+Mr. Gilbert Gnany holds a Master's degree in Econometrics from the University of Toulouse and a 'DESS' in Management/Micro-Economics from Paris-X. He is currently Chief Strategy Officer of MCB Group Limited.
+Previously, he worked as Senior Advisor on the World Bank Group's Executive Board where he was responsible for issues relating mainly to the International Finance Corporation and to the private and financial sectors.
+Prior to joining the World Bank, he was the MCB Group Chief Economist after having been the Economic Advisor to the Minister of Finance.
 During his career, he has been involved in various high-profile boards/committees.
-Amongst others, he chaired the Stock Exchange of Mauritius Ltd, the Statistics Advisory Council and the Statistics Board as well as having been a member of the Board of Governors of the Mauritius Offshore Business Activities Authority, a director of the Board of Investment and of the Mauritius Sugar Authority.
-He was also a member of the IMF Advisory Group for sub-Saharan Africa and a member of the Senate of the University of Mauritius and a director of the Financial Services Institute.
-He is currently a Board member of several companies within the Group namely MCB Capital Markets Ltd, MCB Seychelles, MCB Maldives, MCB Madagascar, MCB Microfinance, MCB Consulting Services Ltd and MCB Institute of Finance amongst others.
-On the institutional side, he is an external IMF expert in statistics, in particular on data dissemination standards and strategy.
-Moreover, he is a member of the Financial Services Consultative Council and of the Managing Committee of the COVID-19 Solidarity Fund.
-He also acts as Chairperson on the Statistics Board of Mauritius, the COVID-19 Committee on Economic Recovery and the Economic Commission of Business Mauritius which serves, inter alia, as a platform for publicprivate sector dialogue.
+Amongst others, he chaired the Stock Exchange of Mauritius, the Statistics Advisory Council and the Statistics Board of Mauritius as well as having been a member of the Board of Governors of the Mauritius Offshore Business Activities Authority, a Director of the Board of Investment and of the Mauritius Sugar Authority.
+Presently, alongside being a Director of MCB Group Ltd and a member of its Strategy Committee and Risk Monitoring Committee, he acts as either Chairperson or board member of several companies of the Group.

-Directorship in listed companies MCB Group Limited
+Directorship in listed companies:

+MCB Group Limited